-South Carolina First Steps to School Readiness (SCFS) is both a state agency and a non-profit organization, consisting of a state-level office and a network of 46 county-based Local Partnership offices.
-SCFS is charged with supporting school readiness for children ages 0-5 for the State of South Carolina.
+South Carolina First Steps to School Readiness (SCFS) was created by legislation in 1999 to lead the state's efforts in supporting school readiness for young children.
+SCFS is both a state agency and a non-profit organization, consisting of a state-level office and a network of 46 county-based Local Partnership offices.
+Supporting school readiness is a complex undertaking that requires a range of approaches, as multiple factors at the individual, family, and community levels affect the ability of children to benefit from educational opportunities.
 In recognition of the critical role of parenting in child development, parenting and family support programs represent one of the most significant categories of expenditure for SCFS Local Partnership offices.
-Parents As Teachers is the most common parenting program delivered or supported by SCFS (used by 27 of 46 Local Partnerships in their role as PAT Affiliates), and represents the largest fiscal investment in parenting programs by SCFS.
+Parents As Teachers is the most common parenting program delivered or supported by SCFS (used by 27 of 46 Local Partnerships) and represents the largest fiscal investment in parenting programs by SCFS.
 In light of this significant investment, SCFS is legislatively required to evaluate prevalent programs on a five-year schedule (SC State Code § 59-152-50).
 The current evaluation of PAT was conducted to meet this legislative requirement.
-The current evaluation of PAT was designed to examine program reach and impacts on key factors related to school success using quantitative data from FY16-17 through FY18-19.